 This easy recipe makes 12 servings.
-However, you can half, double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+However, you can half, double, or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.

 Once I tried Boursin cheese, I seriously couldn’t get enough and I started buying it EVERY FRIDAY NIGHT.
 My infatuation actually turned into a bit of an obsession.
 I finally understood why my friend had apologized.

 But let's be real - you don’t even have to do anything to Boursin cheese and it’s still amazing!
-However, if you are looking for Boursin cheese recipes that are low carb, and keto and or gluten-free you’re gonna love this one!!!
+However, if you are looking for Boursin cheese recipes that are low carb, keto, and or gluten-free you’re gonna love this one!!!
 The tangy flavors in these stuffed pickles are divine!

 These days I don’t eat as much Boursin cheese as I did at the beginning and although I'm still madly in love with the stuff, I guess the infatuation just settled into a kind of deeper, less obsessive fondness.
-This is a cheese that I want in my life for the long run; I’m interested in a long-term relationship.
+This is the cheese that I want in my life for the long run; I’m interested in a long-term relationship.
 And therefore, I need to indulge in moderation.
-If you also love Boursin cheese a well as pickles, and you're looking for recipes with pickles or Boursin cheese appetizers, then give this Boursin stuffed pickle a try for your next party!
+If you also love Boursin cheese as well as pickles, and you're looking for recipes with pickles or Boursin cheese appetizers, then give this Boursin stuffed pickle a try for your next party!

 📋 Boursin Stuffed Pickles Recipe